Pirates vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have been the favorite twice in the last 10 games and split those matchups 1-1.
+- Over the past 10 games, the Pirates have been favored twice and split those games 1-1.

-- In their last 10 games with a total, the Pirates and their opponents have combined to hit the over six times.
+- In their last 10 games with a total, the Pirates and their opponents have failed to hit the over four times.

-- The Pirates did not cover its most recent game with a spread.
+- In their last game with a spread, the Pirates failed to cover.
+The average over/under established by sportsbooks in Pittsburgh's past three contests has been 9.2, a stretch during which the Pirates and their opponents have finished under every time.

 Pirates Betting Records & Stats

-- The Pirates have won 64% of the games this season when they were the moneyline favorite (16-9).
+- The Pirates have won 65.4% of the games this season when they were favored on the moneyline (17-9).

-- In games it has played as moneyline favorites with odds of -145 or shorter, Pittsburgh has a 7-7 record (winning 50% of its games).
+- Pittsburgh has a record of 11-7 when playing as moneyline favorites with odds of -135 or shorter (61.1% winning percentage).

-- The Pirates have a 59.2% chance to win this contest based on the moneyline's implied probability.
+- The Pirates have an implied moneyline win probability of 57.4% in this matchup.

-- In the 144 games in which bookmakers have set an over/under for Pittsburgh, it has combined with opponents to go over the total 79 times (79-62-3).
+- Pittsburgh has played in 145 games with an over/under set, and have combined with its opponents to go over the total 79 times (79-63-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!